Irish neutrality: Since the Russian invasion of Ukraine

 Ireland accepts Ukrainian territorial integrity [...]
 We're not politically neutral but we're militarily neutral.
 It's an important distinction.
 We're members of the European Union.
 We work with our European Union colleagues in terms of rules-based multilateral approaches to international disputes.

 In response to Russia's invasion of Ukraine on 24 February 2022, the Tánaiste Leo Varadkar stated that while Ireland is not militarily aligned, the country is "not neutral at all" in relation to this conflict and that "support for Ukraine is unwavering and unconditional".
 Days later the Department of Foreign Affairs said it would "constructively abstain" from an EU fund for military aid to Ukraine, but contribute instead to a fund that did not include weaponry.

 Since the invasion, the Irish Navy and Air Corps have increasingly observed Russian "spy ships" believed to be mapping critical undersea communications cables and energy pipelines off the Irish coast.
 Some of them are escorted by Russian warships and are fitted with equipment for sabotaging undersea cables.

 In March 2023 a bill to hold a referendum on Irish membership in a hypothetical European army was opposed by the government, who called it "unnecessary".
 Micheál Martin said that if the referendum had taken place he was confident it would have passed and that Ireland needs to 'reflect' on the issue of neutrality.

 A Consultative Forum on International Security Policy was held in Dublin, Cork and Galway during 2023.
 It was a public forum to discuss Ireland's foreign, security and defence policy.
 Micheál Martin, then Minister for Defence and Foreign Affairs, said every country in Europe had reviewed their defence and security in the wake of Russia's invasion of Ukraine.
 President of Ireland, Michael D. Higgins, rebuffed the forum, saying that Ireland was drifting away from neutrality and "playing with fire".
 His comments were criticised by government ministers.
-The forum was disrupted by anti-NATO protesters from the Connolly Youth Movement; with Martin describing them as "undemocratic" and "trying to shut down debate".
+The forum was disrupted by anti-NATO protesters from the Connolly Youth Movement; with Martin accusing them of being "undemocratic" and "trying to shut down debate".
 Boyd Barrett accused those involved in the forum of "trying to soften up public opinion to abandoning Ireland's neutrality."

+In the 2025 Irish presidential election, eventual winner Catherine Connolly criticised government proposals to remove the triple lock.
+Her vision statement on the President of Ireland's official website states she "wants to be a voice for equality and justice and for the defence of neutrality as an active, living tradition of peacemaking, bridge-building and compassionate diplomacy".